Andrew T. McReynolds

-Andrew Thomas McReynolds was an American colonel and lawyer of Irish origin who commanded the 1st New York Cavalry Regiment during the American Civil War as well as Prosecuting Attorney of Muskegon County in 1874.
+Andrew Thomas McReynolds (December 25, 1808 – November 26, 1898) was an American colonel and lawyer of Irish origin who commanded the 1st New York Cavalry Regiment during the American Civil War as well as Prosecuting Attorney of Muskegon County in 1874.

 Biography

 Family and immigration

 Andrew was born on Christmas Day, 1808, as the son of John McReynolds and Ann Sloan.
 He was also a cousin of Andrew Jackson and his grandfather was a lawyer of consummate ability and a sheriff of Tyrone County.
 After his father's death, he inherited his fortune and decided to move to New York in 1830 before ultimately settling in Detroit in 1833.
 He then married Elizabeth Morgan Brewster on 1835 before beginning to pursue for a legal career.

 Life in Michigan

 Having an interest ever since his days in Ireland, McReynolds was interested in politics and was elected as city alderman after 4 years of being in Detroit.
-In 1839 he was chosen one of the delegates to the Harrisburg convention, which nominated William Henry Harrison.
+In 1839 he was chosen one of the delegates to the Harrisburg Whig convention, which nominated William Henry Harrison.
 Despite this setback however, McReynolds was still a prominent figure within the politics of Michigan.
+McReynolds represented Wayne County in the Michigan House of Representatives in 1840, nominated by the Whigs.
+McReynolds would later become a Democrat.
 In terms of his military career, McReynolds began his military service by enlisting in the Pittsburg Company, part of the Michigan militia in 1832.
-In 1847, he was a member of the Senate of Michigan.
+In 1847, he was a member of the Senate of Michigan, representing the 1st district as a Democrat.